viamrobotics/docs/docs/get-started/try-viam/try-viam-tutorial.md

 The attributes section lists the board the motor is wired to, and since the rover's motors are encoded the user interface also shows the encoded motor attributes: the encoder name, motor ramp rate limit, encoder ticks per rotation, and max RPM limit.

-You can click **Go to advanced** to view the attributes field in raw JSON format.
+You can click **{}** (Switch to Advanced) on the top right of the component's card to view the attributes field in raw JSON format.
-The **Attributes** pane contains the current JSON configuration for this component.
+The attributes pane contains the current JSON configuration for this component.
-Click **Go to fancy** to return to the default graphical user interface.
+Click **Switch to Builder** to return to the default graphical user interface.

 ### Base configuration